ProgrammingHero1/B610-Learning-Platform-Assignment/task_description.md

     4.4 What is Node?
 How does Node work?

-1. Meaningful readme.md file containing your website name and link to your live site.
+1. (client-side repo) Meaningful readme.md file containing your website name and link to your live site.
 And at least five bullet points mentioning your website's different features and functionality.
-And a list of technologies (frameworks, libraries) used in your project.
+And a list of technologies (frameworks, libraries) used in your project. (added a meaningful readme.md file for the server-side repo is optional)

 1. Create a 404 page.